 If we had a penny for every time we said: “deals are taking so much longer to get over the line”, we’d have a stash of pennies in the piggybank!
-Whilst the delay can be frustrating, it is to no surprise given the current pandemic and the impact it is having on our personal and professional lives.
+Whilst the delay can be frustrating, it is to no surprise given the slow growth in the economy and the uncertainty this brings.

-One of the predominant reasons for the delay is that nobody really knows the long-term impact of the pandemic.
-This immediately causes a conflict of interest for sellers who want the best price for their business against willing buyers who are nervous about overpaying.
+This uncertainty, and conflicting objectives with sellers and buyers – for sellers who want the best (invariably higher) price for their business against willing buyers who are nervous about overpaying.

 To bridge the gap between expectations of both parties, we are seeing greater focus on the structure of consideration.
 For example, part of the consideration may be payable in the future only if certain key conditions (financial or otherwise) are met.
 This appeases both parties as it means the seller could still get that ideal price for business, and for the buyer it takes away the risk of overpaying for the business on day one.